FlorianDietz/comgra/README.md

 comgra.my_recorder.track_module(...)
 # Optionally, add some notes for debugging
 comgra.my_recorder.add_note(...)
-# Call this whenever you start a new training step you want to record:
+# Call this whenever you start a new training step you want to record.
-comgra.my_recorder.start_next_recording(...)
+# Each training step may be composed of multiple iterations.
-# Call this whenever you start the forward pass of an iteration.
+comgra.my_recorder.start_recording(...)
-# In multi-iteration experiments, call it once per iteration:
+# Call this whenever you start the forward pass of an iteration:
 comgra.my_recorder.start_iteration(...)
 # Register any tensors you may want to investigate:
 comgra.my_recorder.register_tensor(...)